dj95/zjstatus/README.md

 > [!IMPORTANT]
 > Using zjstatus involves creating new layouts and overriding the default one.
 This will lead to swap layouts not working, when they are not configured correctly.
 Please follow [this documentation](https://github.com/dj95/zjstatus/wiki/2-%E2%80%90-Configuration#swap-layouts) for getting swap layouts back to work, if you need them.

+> [!IMPORTANT]
+> If you want to hide borders, please remove the `hide_frame_for_single_pane` option or set it to `false`.
+Otherwise zjstatus will toggle frame borders even if the are hidden in zellijs config!

 ```javascript
 layout {
     default_tab_template {